dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    nor proved, nor attempted to prove any.

    *N.B*.
 The pretence of charging the acts of a body of men on individuals, is too slender to be admitted.
-(See Note)
+(6)

    *Secondly*.
 He has falsely complained to the public of the restraint of the press.